-All flow based systems can benefit from back-flow prevention installed on the inlet side of the system to prevent flow oscillation, back-flow or sharp pressure fluctuations from pushing into the property’s water main supply from the street’s public supply line.
-FloLogic now offers a Spring Check Valve with threaded union that integrates directly onto the inlet side of the FloLogic Valve System for your convenience.
+All flow based systems can benefit from back-flow prevention installed on the inlet side of the system to prevent flow oscillation, back-flow or sharp pressure fluctuations from pushing into the property’s water main supply from the street’s public supply line potentially affecting flow or pressure readings.
+FloLogic now offers a Spring Check Valve with threaded union that integrates directly onto the inlet side of the FloLogic Valve System for your ordering convenience.

 Many properties have back-flow prevention or pressure reducing valves (PRV) that can provide this buffer but often they are old and no longer work without anyone knowing until after they install the flow based system and see unusual readings.
 To avoid having to go back and install on a second trip after the issue is observed, it is advisable to install spring loaded check valves upstream of every flow based system installation.